jonathantree/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Project Overview
-The overall task of this project was to do do exploratory data analysis and visualization on a mock dataset of ride share data from January to early May of 2019.
-To visualize the distribution of these data bubble charts, box and whisker plots, and pie charts were made that broke down the data into three city types: urban, suburban, and rural (Figures 1, 2, &3).
+The overall task of this project was to provide exploratory data analysis and visualization on a mock dataset of ride-share data from January to early May of 2019.
+To visualize the distribution of these data, bubble charts, box and whisker plots, and pie charts were made that broke down the data into three city types: urban, suburban, and rural (Figures 1, 2, &3).
 Some insight gained from this preliminary analysis was that:

 - The driver count is greatest in urban cities, smaller in suburban and rural with some overlap in the average fare price between them.
-Overall the rural cities have higher fares per ride and urban cities have lower fares per ride (Figure 1).
+Overall, the rural cities have higher fares per ride and urban cities have lower fares per ride (Figure 1).
 - The average number of rides in rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively (Figure 2).
 - The average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively (Figure 2).
 - The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities, respectively (Figure 2).
-- The urban cities make up 62.7% and 68.4% of the total fares and total rides respectively; and account for 80.9% of the amount of drivers (Figure 3).
+- The urban cities make up 62.7% and 68.4% of the total fares and total rides respectively; and account for 80.9% of the number of drivers (Figure 3).
-- Suburban cities account for 30.5% and 26.3% of the total fares and total rides respectively; and 16.5% of the amount of drivers (Figure 3).
+- Suburban cities account for 30.5% and 26.3% of the total fares and total rides respectively; and 16.5% of the number of drivers (Figure 3).
-- Rural areas account for 6.8% and 5.3% of the total fares and total rides respectively; and only 2.6% of the amount of drivers (Figure 3).
+- Rural areas account for 6.8% and 5.3% of the total fares and total rides respectively; and only 2.6% of the number of drivers (Figure 3).

 #### Figure 1.
-Buble plots showing the average fares of each city type for the driver counts and total number of rides.
+Bubble plots showing the average fares of each city type for the driver counts and total number of rides.
 ![png](Analysis/BubbleSubPlots.jpg)

 #### Figure 2.
 Box and whisker plots of the distribution of number of rides, fares, and number of drivers in each city type
 ![png](Analysis/Box_whisker_subplots1.jpg)

 #### Figure 3.
-Pie charts showing the percentage of toatl fares, total rides, and total drivers by city type
+Pie charts showing the percentage of total fares, total rides, and total drivers by city type
 ![png](Analysis/pies1.jpg)

 ### Resources Used